mmsmz/complete-crudProject-with-tech/README.md

 2. **UserService** - Note: only registered users can login to the system
 	- getallcourses
-	- searchcourse
+	- findByCourseId
-	- place an order for the course by select "Order Course" **Button**
+	- courseorderByUser ->> place an order for the course by select "Order Course" **Button**
+	-

 3. **AdminService**